RPendleton3/Active-Directory-Management-Tool/README.md

             **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc **Add a flag in addgroup to stop the user if they try to place a user into a group they are already in

+10.12.2022 - Had many sytax issues when setting up a function that used a .csv file.
+New function is working but not sure as to why.
+New function is a username                      validation script that pulls a list of all current domain users and compares it to the username input from the user.
+Also uses a nested function yo check              if return,reset,exit was entered

+             **Continue working with export csv and report creation **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc